San Jose, CA Federal Tax Return Audit Attorney + CPA

 Our tax office represents C corporations, S corporations, LLCs, non-profit organizations, sole proprietors, freelancers, independent contractors, retirees, high net-worth individuals, business owners, CPAs, servicemembers, resident aliens, non-citizens, and other taxpayers in federal income tax audits and appeals.
 Contact us online today to arrange a reduced rate consultation or call our San Jose tax office at (805) 617-4566.
 Please note all meetings at our San Jose tax office must be scheduled in advance.

-Will it cost me more to hire the Tax Law Offices of David W. Klasing, who’s main office and the vast majority of the firm’s staff is located in Irvine California, but an appointment only Satellite office is close to my location, as opposed to a local company?
+Will it cost me more to hire the Tax Law Offices of David W. Klasing, whose main office and the vast majority of the firm’s staff is located in Irvine California, but an appointment-only Satellite office is close to my location, as opposed to a local company?
 Absolutely not!
-See our policies that address this issue here
+See our policies that address this issue here!